Moloch + Suricata + JA3

-Inspired by the awesome Derbycon talk by John Althouse I wanted to give JA3 a try.
-After some Googling around the easiest way seemed like installing Moloch which has JA3 support baked in.
+Inspired by the awesome Derbycon talkarrow-up-right by John Althousearrow-up-right I wanted to give JA3 a try.
+After some Googling around the easiest way seemed like installing Molocharrow-up-right which has JA3 support baked in.
 This post is just a brief overview how to set this up and start exploring JA3 hashes.
 As a bonus, I also configured Suricata support for Moloch.
 Combined, I think this is a really good combo for network visibility.

 Install